 Visit the world's largest flower garden at Keukenhof

 Also known as the Garden of Europe, Keukenhof is one of the most famous tulip and flower gardens in Europe and, in fact, the world.
 The garden, established in 1949 in Lisse (easily accessible by railway and car from Amsterdam) is only open for a few weeks from March to May to display its blooms.
-In 2017, the theme of Keukenhof is ‘Dutch Design’, bringing the work of artists and designers such as Mondrian and Rietveld to life in flowers.

 Tulips as far as the eye can see at the world famous Flower Strip

 Take a trip through the Netherlands to view the Flower Strip or Bollenstreek, a spectacular 20 kilometre display of blossoming crocuses, daffodils, hyacinths and the famous tulips.
 Fields stretching from Haarlem to Leiden come alive with colour beginning in late March, coming to a vibrant peak in mid-April.
 The trip can be taken by car, but perhaps the best — and most Dutch — way to visit the Flower Strip is on the bike route.
+Anouther unique way to visit the region is by hiring a Renault Twizy, a 100% electric and environmentally friendly vehicle that seats two people, from Renzy.
+The firm's excursions take you around the colourful tulip and flower fields, featuring an audio to tell you all about the destinations you're driving through and GPS navigation to ensure you find your way around with ease.

 Catch 'tulipomania' at the Museum de Zwarte Tulp